 The Registration Process

-For campers in need of financial assistance, there is a scholarship application section of the form.
-The Chilawee Scholarship program was begun in 2019 in honour of the 25th anniversary to help campers in need to experience Chilawee.
+For campers in need of financial assistance, there is a section on the form.
+The Chilawee financial assistance program was begun in 2019 in honour of the 25th anniversary to help campers in need to experience Chilawee.

 Arrival and Departure

-Campers are expected to arrive in the afternoon of the first day between 3:00 pm and 5:00 pm.
+Campers are expected to arrive in the afternoon of the first day between 2:00 pm and 5:00 pm.
 Please note that the gate will be locked until 3pm.
 Please do not bring your girls earlier than that time.
-The staff are training and preparing to make your daughter’s week awesome!
-Campers are to be picked up on the morning of their departure day between 10:00 am and 12:00pm.
+The staff are training and preparing to make your daughter’s time awesome!
+Campers are to be picked up on the morning of their departure day between 10:00 am and 2:00pm.

 What to Expect At Camp

-Chilawee Trails welcomes 56 campers per week, in two week-long sessions.
+Chilawee Trails welcomes 56 campers.
 The campground has 4 barracks with space for two cabins per barrack.